Lmd037/Dauzat_Python_Portfolio/README.md

-# Dauzat_Python_Portfolio
+# Lance_Dauzat_Python_Portfolio
-This is a portfolio that has all the codes I learned during Bisc 4503.
+This is my portfolio that has all the codes I learned during Bisc 4503.
+I hope to open my own dental office, and apply this knowledge to help run the office efficiently.

 ## Analyzing Patient Data